 Boutique – Crystalbrook Albion

-Hidden away in a quiet laneway is this gorgeous small guest house that punches way above its weight in both service and style.
-A considerable amount of thought has gone into the design, adding lots of little touches that make you feel really welcome from the honesty bar to the selection of milk from Almond to skim and everything in between.
+This gorgeous small guest house is hidden away in a quiet laneway and punches way above its weight in service and style.
+The design includes thoughtful touches like the honesty bar and a variety of milk from Almond to skim and everything in between.

-The staff are welcoming and helpful, making sure you have everything you need.
-The decor is a mix of the 1920 and 1970s with some exciting art choices and giving a unique feel to the place.
+The staff are welcoming and helpful, ensuring you have everything you need.
+The decor is a mix of the 1920s and 1970s with exciting art choices, giving a unique feel to the place.

 Check out more photos of the gorgeous Crystalbrook Albion